-Head of School means the Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated.
+Chairman of Department means the chairman of the department or School or director of research institute or such other member of department, school or institute to whom the responsibility has been delegated.

-Ph.D. means Doctor of Philosophy and for the purposes of these regulations is understood to include D.Lang. (which means Doctor of Languages) when D.Lang. is not explicitly stated
+\Ph.D. means Doctor of Philosophy and for the purposes of these regulations is understood to include D.Lang. (which means Doctor of Languages) when D.Lang. is not explicitly stated